So on Monday, I gave you the Giant Wagon Wheel for Australia Day and today I’m bringing you these delicious Slow Cooked Lamb and Rosemary Pies.

 Truth be told, I haven’t eaten lamb for a very long time.
 When I was young, my parents went through a mutton phase and we would have it regularly.
 Since then I’ve been turned off the flavour of lamb.
 But, it’s gradually coming back.
 I remember a friend making lamb shank a year or so ago and I had to admit I actually enjoyed.
 My fiances mum likes to cook roast lamb from time to time and each time I’ve enjoyed it.
 So I think my lamb-hating days are over.

-Try a Slow Roasted Lamb & Rosemary pie for Australia Day.
+Try a Slow Cooked Lamb & Rosemary pie for Australia Day.
 I’m off to Melbourne tomorrow to watch the Australian Open and I’m so looking forward to it.
 Happy Australia Day everyone 🙂 I hope you all have a wonderful day with your family and friends celebrating this amazing part of the world we get to call home.

 Anyway, without further ado, go forth and bake.

 - 1 kg lamb leg (on the bone for extra flavour) cubed